yeojunh/photoStat/README.md

 ## Tasks
-- [ ] Add a way to process the image into text
+- [ V ] Add a way to process the image into text
+- [ ] Refine image to text processing accuracy
 - [ ] Train a model to extract core data (e.g. mean, standard deviation, etc.) from the problem
 - [ ] Train a model to perform the hypothesis test
 - [ ] Allow users to view a step-by-step process of the hypothesis test